igsr/igsr_archive/docs/index.rst

 2) Remove a list of files

-You can provide the script a list of files (one file per line) to be removed.
-For this use the ``-l``/``--list_file`` option::
+You can provide the script with a list of files (one file per line) to remove.
+For this, use the ``-l``/``--list_file`` option::

  delete_files.py --settings settings.ini --list_file file_list.txt --dbname $DBNAME --pwd $PWD

-- ``--list_file file_list.txt`` is the file containing the file paths to be removed
+- ``--list_file file_list.txt`` file containing the file paths to remove
 - ``--dbname`` is the name of the MYSQL ``RESEQTRACK`` database
 - ``--pwd`` is the password for connecting the MYSQL server